2024 Central European floods: Hungary

 In Hungary the flooding was driven by the downstream propagation of high flows in the Danube River following extreme rainfall in upstream countries during mid-September.

-As of 17 September, 500 km of the Danube is under flood warnings in preparation due to rising waters.
+As of 17 September, 500 km of the Danube was under flood warnings in preparation due to rising waters.
 In Budapest, the city government handed out 1 million sandbags to citizens.
 Train services between Budapest and Vienna were cancelled.
 The lower half of Margaret Island was closed off.
 Péter Magyar was among the first Hungarian politicians to join local volunteers in building flood defenses.
 His appearance at the site attracted significant media coverage.

 As water levels surged, on 21 September the Danube in central Budapest reportedly reached its highest level in around a decade, with water publicly shown at the steps of the Hungarian Parliament building.
 Emergency workers were deployed along embankments and flood-walls, and images showed significant mobilisation of sand-bagging and protective barriers.
 One Reuters report also noted that near Budapest an organic-farm operator suffered crop losses when the swollen Danube flooded his land.